TheseusGrey/edit-in-neovim/README.md

 })
 ```

+Fair warning this `autocmd` is alil buggy in cases where you have multiple tabs open in Obsidian, as well as the potential for it to create cycles.
+If anyone can has an idea for addressing these issues I'm all for it, since having the link go both ways is the ideal.

 ## Why?

 I know Obsidian has vim bindings, but I've built up my own Neovim config and customised it to my liking and that's where I like to edit text.